PrestaShop/prestashop.github.io/_howtos/misc/2015-03-21-how-to-write-on-this-blog.markdown

 #### Inline code

-When you need to refer to a css property, a specific file, a function name or anything similar, use the following syntax to highlight it in your text.
+When you need to refer to a CSS property, a specific file, a function name or anything similar, use the following syntax to highlight it in your text.

 {% highlight text %}
 `define('_PS_DEV_MODE_')` in file  `config.inc.php` or  `Tools::getValue()`